Blast from past as Mickelson opens with 64 at Quail Hollow - WTMJ

 CHARLOTTE, N.C.
 (AP) — Phil Mickelson has gone nine months since he finished among the top 20, and it looks as though that streak is about to end at the Wells Fargo Championship.

 The 50-year-old Mickelson kept his focus Thursday at Quail Hollow and blistered the course for a 7-under 64 to build a two-shot lead after the opening round.
-All but one of his eight birdies was longer than about 5 feet.
+All but one of his eight birdies were inside about 5 feet.

 Mickelson ran off five birdies in a six-hole stretch around the turn.
 He closed with two birdies and a superb par save on the par-4 ninth for his best score since a 63 in the second round of the Travelers Championship last June.